9QIX/Google-Cybersecurity-Certification-Notes/II. Play It Safe - Manage Security Risks/Week 4/I. Phases of incident response playbooks.md

 ### **Incident and vulnerability response playbooks**

-Incident and vulnerability response playbooks are commonly used by entry-level cybersecurity professionals.
+[[Incident and vulnerability response playbooks]] are commonly used by entry-level cybersecurity professionals.
 They are developed based on the goals outlined in an organization’s business continuity plan.
-A business continuity plan is an established path forward allowing a business to recover and continue to operate as normal, despite a disruption like a security breach.
+A **[[business continuity plan]]** is an established path forward allowing a business to recover and continue to operate as normal, despite a disruption like a security breach.

 These two types of playbooks are similar in that they both contain predefined and up-to-date lists of steps to perform when responding to an incident.
 Following these steps is necessary to ensure that you, as a security professional, are adhering to legal and organizational standards and protocols.
 These playbooks also help minimize errors and ensure that important actions are performed within a specific timeframe.

 When an incident, threat, or vulnerability occurs or is identified, the level of risk to the organization depends on the potential damage to its assets.
-A basic formula for determining the level of risk is that risk equals the likelihood of a threat.
+A basic formula for determining the level of risk is that ***risk equals the likelihood of a threat***.
 For this reason, a sense of urgency is essential.
 Following the steps outlined in playbooks is also important if any forensic task is being carried out.
 Mishandling data can easily compromise forensic data, rendering it unusable.

 Common steps included in incident and vulnerability playbooks include: